 Kate slid out of his embrace and made her way to the bathroom.
 She was almost afraid to look in the mirror, and when she did, what she saw was even worse than she was expecting.
 Her eyes were bloodshot and puffy.
-Her nose was red from blowing it so much, her hair looked like she had had a run-in with an electric fence, and her skin was pale.
-She knew these nightmares could be debilitating but this was the first time she had really taken stock of what they did to her.
+Her nose was red from blowing it so much, her hair looked like she'd had a run-in with an electric fence, and her skin was pale.
+She knew these nightmares could be debilitating but this was the first time she'd really taken stock of what they did to her.

 "I need help," she muttered.

 She blew her nose again, splashed a bit of water on her face, and secured her wild hair into a ponytail before creeping back into the bedroom.

 Castle silently opened his arms for her and didn't speak until she was settled back against him.